-Opportunity cost is subjective.
+• Opportunity cost is subjective.

 Opportunity cost differs between individuals and between societies.
-Only individuals making the choice can identify the most attractive alternative based on their individual preferences and needs, and quantify the value of the forgone benefits accordingly.
+Only individuals making the choice can identify the most attractive alternative based on their own preferences and needs, and quantify the value of the forgone benefits accordingly.
 As such, no two individuals are likely to value the forgone benefits equally.

-For example, a student may feel that instead of watching lectures on Scarcity, Choice and Opportunity Cost, he/she would rather be watching a new Netflix series.
-The forgone benefits from sacrificing the next-best alternative (not all alternatives) to the student will be valued differently from another student whose opportunity cost for watching lectures is forgoing the benefit he/she derives from going to the gym.
-As such, the two students would both be sacrificing their time and incurring an opportunity cost if they choose to watch the lectures as they are losing the opportunity to utilise their time for another activity.
-However, the valuation of the benefits from the next best alternative forgone differs between the two students as it is based on their individual perspective and choices.
+For example, a student may feel that instead of watching lectures on Economics, he/she would rather be watching a new Netflix series.
+The forgone benefits from sacrificing the next best alternative (not all alternatives) to the student will be valued differently from another student whose next best alternative to watching Economics lectures is the benefit he/she derives from working out in a gym.

+As such, the two students would both be sacrificing their time and incurring an opportunity cost if they choose to watch the Economics lectures.
+They are both losing the opportunity to utilise their time for their own second preferred activity.
+However, the valuation of the benefits forgone from their own next best alternative differs between the two students as they are based on their individual preference and choices.